influxdata/iot-api-python/README.md

 ## Create IoT Virtual Device
-You will now create a virtual IoT device.
-This device generates weather data that you will store in InfluxDB.
+The IoT virtual device generates simulated weather data for you to store in InfluxDB.

-In your top level directory, create a new directory called `api` and create a new file called `sensor.py` within the new directory.
+In the `./api` directory of your project, create a `sensor.py` file.

 [//]: # Probably preferable to link the file rather than have the whole file written up()
 ```python